syntaxsurge/pack-trace/docs/youtube-demo-script.md

 - VO: “`trace/alerts/coldchain` summarizes sustained temperature breaches—also simulated here to demonstrate alerting and history.”
 - VO (production note): “In production you don’t put a sensor on every pack—you instrument the environment and logistics units (room, truck, shipper, pallet) and map that telemetry to the relevant batches.”

+### Production cold‑chain VO detail (insert here, ~20–30s)
+- VO: “In production we keep costs low by measuring at the lane, room, truck, or shipper/pallet level—not item level.
+A common setup is ESP32 with a DS18B20 probe publishing JSON to MQTT, or BLE tags with a small gateway.”
+- VO: “Sensors publish raw readings, for example `devices/<deviceId>/tempC` with `{ value, ts, deviceId }`.
+In the app we record an attach/detach mapping between `deviceId` and `batchId` when loading a shipper or pallet.”
+- VO: “A tiny bridge (Node‑RED or server route) looks up that mapping and republishes to our canonical `trace/sensors/tempC` with `{ value, ts, deviceId, batchId }`.
+The cold‑chain flow then emits `trace/alerts/coldchain` and calls the AI summariser—no UI changes required.”

 ## AI Summariser (cold‑chain) (6:00–6:50)
 - Shot: Event Flow (Node‑RED) → open the cold‑chain flow; highlight HTTP node to `/api/ai/summarize-coldchain`.
 - Lower‑third: “AI summariser via /api/ai/summarize-coldchain”